An Introduction to Recruitment Automation

 Posted July 29th, 2021

 Recruitment automation has been one of the biggest buzzwords in the recruitment industry over the last few years.
-There's been a gradual realisation that recruitment automation technology isn't about replacing the human touch.
+There's been a gradual realization that recruitment automation technology isn't about replacing the human touch.
 Instead, its purpose is to automate manual, time-consuming tasks to give recruiters more time to focus on the human elements of the recruitment process - building relationships with candidates and clients.

-While the application of automation isn't new in recruitment, the events of the past eighteen months have certainly accelerated the role automation plays with the transition to a more digitised recruitment process.
+While the application of automation isn't new in recruitment, the events of the past eighteen months have certainly accelerated the role automation plays with the transition to a more digitized recruitment process.
 The widespread shift to remote and hybrid working means that a larger part of the recruitment process will have to happen virtually.
 Furthermore, the pandemic’s impact on the recruitment industry has forced recruitment businesses to operate with a leaner workforce.
 These two developments, working in tandem, have led to recruitment automation playing an even more prominent role in recruiters' day-to-day work

 In this article, to get a better understanding of the role of recruitment automation in the recruitment industry, we’ll look at: